 Figure \ref{MonteCarlo} shows two selected examples of the simulated orbits by adopting a simple Monte Carlo approach.
-The probability densities of the resulting orbits projected on the equatorial and meridional galactic planes in the non-inertial reference frame, where the bar is at rest, are highlighted in the same figure.
-The black line in the figure shows the orbital path (adopting observables without uncertainties).
-At the same time, yellow corresponds to more probable regions of space that are crossed more frequently by the simulated orbits.
-It is interesting to note that some particular cases shown in Figure \ref{MonteCarlo}, such as NGC~6705, exhibit a chaotic orbital configuration that has a banana-shaped shape parallel to the bar, which circulates the Lagrange points $L_4$ and $L_5$, with orbits that move around CR, but eventually become trapped by the Lagrange point $L_4$ or $L_5$.
+The probability densities of the resulting orbits projected on the equatorial and meridional GPs in the non-inertial reference frame, where the bar is at rest, are highlighted in the same figure.
+It is interesting to note that some particular cases shown in Figure \ref{MonteCarlo}, such as NGC~6705, exhibit a chaotic orbital configuration that has a banana-shaped shape parallel to the bar, which circulates the Lagrange points $L_4$ and $L_5$, with orbits that move around the corotation radius (CR) but eventually become trapped by Lagrange point $L_4$ or $L_5$.
 This is unusual dynamical behavior for bar-induced OCs and is likely related to some moving groups, such as the so-called Hercules stream \citep{Perez-Villegas2017}.
 Our results could provide insight into the formation processes and origin of the moving groups in the solar neighborhood.

-Additionally, a compilation of simulated orbital projections on the equatorial Galactic planes in the non-inertial reference frame with a bar pattern speed of 31 km s$^{-1}$ kpc$^{-1}$, 41 km s$^{-1}$ kpc$^{-1}$ and 51 km s$^{-1}$ kpc$^{-1}$ are shown in the Appendix in Figures \ref{equatorial1}, \ref{equatorial2}, and \ref{equatorial3}, respectively.
-The orbits shown in these figures have been simulated by adopting the observable radial velocity, heliocentric distance, and proper motions without error bars.
-A few OCs in disk-like orbits show oscillations in/out of the corotation radius, meaning these OCs are trapped in resonance with the bar and moving around some of the Lagrange points.
+Additionally, a compilation of simulated orbital projections on the equatorial GPs in the non-inertial reference frame with a bar pattern speed of 31 km s$^{-1}$ kpc$^{-1}$, 41 km s$^{-1}$ kpc$^{-1}$ and 51 km s$^{-1}$ kpc$^{-1}$ are shown in the Appendix in Figures \ref{equatorial1}, \ref{equatorial2}, and \ref{equatorial3}, respectively.
+The orbits shown in these figures have been simulated by adopting the observable RV, heliocentric distance, and proper motions without error bars.
+A few OCs in disk-like orbits show oscillations in and out of the CR, meaning these OCs are trapped in resonance with the bar and moving around some of the Lagrange points.
 In other words, these few OCs are likely describing chaotic orbits.
 However, there is a strong dependence on the bar angular velocity, $\Omega_{bar}$, demonstrating that including a Galactic bar is important to describe the dynamical history of the OCs in the Galaxy.